piters3/ToDoList/README.md

 # ToDoList

-A simple to do list
+A simple todo list created in HTML, CSS and TypeScript.

 ### Prerequisites

-This project is created with gulp which is using: ts, sass, watch and browserSync
+This project is build with gulp which is using: ts, sass, watch and browserSync

 ### Installing